 Advertisement

 Roast it!
 The secret to a delicious chicken is buying the best quality bird you can find, such as a locally raised one from a small farm.
 For an extra-crisp and golden skin, pat chicken dry with paper towel and leave in the fridge (unwrapped) on a baking sheet overnight.
-Get the recipe.
+Get the recipe for our classic roast chicken.

 Related: